 Either the landlord or the tenant can send the completed and signed form to Tenancy Services.
-Generally, if the landlord is making any claim on the bond they should be the one to submit it to the Bond Office.
-However, if the bond is being refunded in full to the tenants then there is no risk to the landlord in giving the completed form to the tenants for them to submit.
+Generally, if the landlord is making any claim on the bond they should submit it to the Bond Office.
+If the bond is being refunded in full to the tenants then there is no risk to the landlord in giving the completed form to the tenants for them to submit.